Hands using a utility knife to score a clear acrylic plexiglass sheet along a straightedge

 Placing The Plexiglass On A Stable Surface

 Once you have cleaned the plexiglass and marked your cutting line, it’s time to position it on a stable surface.
 This will provide support and stability during the cutting process.
-Follow these steps to place the plexiglass on a stable surface:
+Follow these steps:

 1. Choose a flat and sturdy surface, such as a workbench or table, that can accommodate the size of the plexiglass piece.